 New Hope for Treating Diabetic Foot Ulcers in Houston

 Sadly, even with our best efforts, you may end up with a foot ulcer.
 Of course, that means you'll immediately need medical attention.
 But you don't have to give up hope.
 Because we're seeing constant progress in the fight against ulcers.
 And that includes some exciting new treatment options.

 One ulcer treatment we're watching closely?
 Researchers from the University of South Australia came up with a new formulation.
 It's exciting for a few reasons.
 First, it's not based on antibiotics.
 So it could be more effective on antimicrobial-resistent ulcers.
 (In fact, in trials, it proved very good at completely eliminating bacteria.)

 Even better?
 This new treatment could also help us fight another awful infection: COVID-19.
 Because, as the researchers revealed in the Applied Physics Letters journal, it also seems to inactivate the SARS-Cov-2 virus.

 Also on the forefront of diabetic research?
 Scientists in Ireland are working on a new 3D bioprinting bandage for ulcers, designed to slowly release antibiotics to the wound over a four-week period.
 While still in development, this bandage would provide a low-cost, effective treatment option for patients with ulcers.

 See?
 There are so many reasons to feel hopeful for the future.
 But, in both cases, taking preventive measures is always better than dealing with infection.
-Even as our tolls for fighting infection get stronger.
+Even as our tools for fighting infection get stronger.

-Stopping Ulcers Before they Start
+Stopping Ulcers Before They Start